BigAnteater/KVM-GPU-Passthrough/README.md

 You also need to patch the binary of qemu-system-x86_64, you can cp the file inside a new dir from /usr/bin/qemu-system-x86_64 to a new file such as /home/<username>/patch/qemu/qemu-system-x86_64, or you may keep it inside it's current directory with a new name such as the one listed above for safe keeping; be sure to run sudo.

-Here is the shell command, save the script and run the script if you are running it inside /usr/bin, otherwise safe it where you copied the emulator; edit the values when needed.
+Here is the shell command, save the script and run the script if you are running it inside /usr/bin as sudo, otherwise save it to where you copied the emulator; edit the values when needed.
 Also be sure to chmod +x binary as an executable as sudo.

 	#!/bin/bash